 After seven years as a legal secretary Kay attended Dalhousie Law School and was admitted to the Nova Scotia Bar in 1986.
 Since then she’s practiced law throughout Nova Scotia in both small and large Halifax firms, beginning with a general practice focusing on real estate, estates, family law and civil litigation.
 She was a founding partner of Reierson Sealy in 1995 and a sole practitioner for 16 years, joining MDW Law as counsel in 2014.

 Kay enjoys representing people in all Courts throughout Nova Scotia and offers appointments and attends Court outside HRM as required.
+In particular, she enjoys working on the South Shore (where she was born and raised) and in the Annapolis Valley.

 Kay has taught law courses at Mount St. Vincent University, written and presented various papers and served as an elected member of Nova Scotia Barristers’ Society.
 Other volunteer work has included Nova Scotia Involuntary Psychiatric Treatment Act Review Board member, Canadian Bar Association representative on the Federal Judicial Advisory Committee and ten years as legal counsel to the Canadian Diabetes Association, Nova Scotia Branch.
 She currently sits on the Nova Scotia Barristers’ Society Family Law Standards Committee.